 To test that theory I created this SEO blog that does not use SEO to drive traffic.

 Yes you read that correctly, my SEO blog about SEO will not use SEO to secure rankings and traffic.
 Irony ^^

 Kind of like how John Chow makes money online by telling people how he make’s money online.

 Instead I’m going to focus on sticking to the official Google Webmaster Guidelines as closely as possible.
-After reading through the guidelines and brushing up my skills via the Webmaster Academy I setup this blog and experiment.
+After reading through the guidelines and brushing up my skills via the Webmaster Academy I setup this blog and zero link building case study.